-The Committee, therefore, in inaugurating this important movement, divide the work to be done into three ings of the planet.
+The Committee, therefore, in inaugurating this important movement, divide the work to be done into three branches :-

-I. The formation of a sub-committee of astronomical observers (including non-members of the society) for the purpose of continually observing Venus during one complete synodical revolution.
+1. The formation of a sub-committee of astronomical observers (including non-members of the society) for the purpose of continually observing Venus during one complete synodical revolution.

-2. The collection of all ancient observations and draw-
+2. The collection of all ancient observations and drawings of the planet.

-3. The collection of as much modern data as possible from existing observations, and from public and private
+3. The collection of as much modern data as possible from existing observations, and from public and private records.